MehakKambo/MehakKambo/README.md

 --->

 ## About me :mortar_board:
-I am a graduate student, currently studying Computer Science at Seattle University.
+I am a recent graduate from the University of Washington.
 From very early on in my life, I started to fall in love with technology 😍.
 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 # Resume
 **Find my latest resume:** [**HERE**](https://mehak.dev/assets/resume/MehakK_Resume.pdf)